Osh2/Butchr/README.md

 # FINAL PROJ BRIEF - Butchr
 An app which will improve the shopping experience of customers at Lidgates(other butchers available) by displaying information about products, news and events.

-### Tech - we know we want
+### Tech
-- Java backend w some sort of db, H2?
+- Java backend w H2 DB
 - React frontend + HTML/CSS

-- Extensions diff libraries (notification library?
-QRCode.react, nivo, websocket, weather library, news feeds )
+- Extensions diff libraries (notification library?, QRCode.react, nivo, websocket, weather library, news feeds )

 ## MVP
 - Allow the user to see a list of all stock,  maybe divided into categories